Climbing Mt. Shasta

 Don't let this long list of gear be a barrier to joining the team!
 Through our generous sponsors and network of supporters, each year the Breast Cancer Fund puts together a fabulous gear package for each climber, which typically includes much of the specialized clothing and equipment needed for your climb.
-For example, in 2014 sponsors provided the team with a down parka, backpack, headlamp, baselayers, climbing poles, gaiters, hats, hydration bottles and medical kits.
+For example, in 2014 sponsors provided the team with a down parka, backpack, headlamp, baselayers, rain gear, climbing poles, gaiters, hats, hydration bottles and medical kits.

 Many items may be rented in Mt.
 Shasta from The Fifth Season.